 In February 2016, the FASB issued ASU 2016-02.
 The update requires lessees to put most leases on their balance sheets while recognizing expenses on their income statements in a manner similar to current GAAP.
 The guidance also eliminates current real estate-specific provisions for all entities.
 For lessors, the guidance modifies the classification criteria and the accounting for sales-type and direct financing leases.
-In June 2020, the FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842): Effective Dates for Certain Entities.
-The update defers the initial effective date of ASU 2016-02 by one year for private companies and private not-for-profits.
-For these entities the effective date is for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022.
+ASU 2019-10 allows the extension of the initial effective date for entities which have not yet adopted ASU 2016-02.
+For these entities the effective date is for fiscal years beginning after December 15, 2020, and interim periods within fiscal years beginning after December 15, 2021.
 Early adoption is permitted, and the modified retrospective method is to be applied.
 The Company is currently assessing the timing and impact of adopting the updated provisions.